Mexico’s history can be read in many ways, but to us, it’s most legible in food.

 The best churros are fried to order, so steer clear of spots that serve room temperature churros!

 If you live in an area with great Mexican food or have seen Nacho Libre, you’re likely familiar with the garnished corncobs known as elotes.
 Well, esquites as their off-the-cob sibling.
 Kernels are removed and boiled or roasted with epazote (a local herb), then served with your choice of salt, lime juice, mayonnaise, chile powder, or con todo (the works).

 Insects play a role in Mexican cooking that goes back to Pre Hispanic times.
 While it’s most common in more traditional dishes and as a street snack, you’ll also see modern restaurants add a variety of insects to dishes as a garnish.
 Our favorite types are escamoles, chicatanas, and chapulines.

 Escamoles are ant larvae, also harvested from maguey plants, which have been a delicacy in Mexico City since the age of the Aztecs.

-The bun is soaked in a medium spicy guajillo chili sauce that adds a fiery kick to every mouthful and then it's fried until crisp and finally filled.
+The bun is soaked in a medium spicy guajillo chili sauce that adds a fiery kick to every mouthful, and then it’s fried until crisp and finally filled.

 And the filling is just as impressive – chorizo, potatoes, lettuce or cabbage, crema or sour cream, and queso fresco combine to make a seriously filling sandwich.

-The category of antojitos–or various snacks made with masa or corn dough–is one of the largest in Mexican cuisine but a few in particular stand out like huaraches.
+The category of antojitos–or various snacks made with masa or corn dough–is one of the largest in Mexican cuisine, but a few, in particular, stand out like huaraches.

-Actually a spinoff of tlacoyos (see below), huaraches originated in Mexico City almost 100 years ago thanks to Señora Carmen Gómez Medina.
+A spinoff of tlacoyos (see below), huaraches originated in Mexico City almost 100 years ago thanks to Señora Carmen Gómez Medina.

 Tacos Al Pastor